theobald-software/kb.theobald-software.github.io/content/template.md

 progressstate: 0
 ---

-This article describes/is about/shows how to ... <br>
+The following article describes/is about/shows how to ... <br>
 For more information on ... , see [Source:Title](Link).

 <!---